travman89/Squares-2024/README.md

 ## Populating the board

-Change the fields in the .json files inside the `data` directory.
-You can shape this however you want, but by default each row is in its own file to limit mistakes.
+Fill out `settings.json` with the data of your players, and the teams in the game.

+Run `yarn board-gen`, and the script will take your data from `settings.json` and generate your board with randomly assigned player squares and numbers for the teams playing.

+You can manually edit each of the row json files if you want to assign speccific squares to your players

-`topRow.json` has a blank firs entry to keep the top left corner blank.
+`topRow.json` has a blank first entry to keep the top left corner blank.

 ## Styling